-Here I shall review fitness bands and smartwatches with a smart alarm clock and heart rate monitor that help us improve our sleep.
+Here we review fitness bands and smartwatches with a smart alarm clock and heart rate monitor that help us improve our sleep.
 But before we get to the list of devices, let’s find out what a smart alarm clock is, its functions, and how it affects our sleep phases, the way they affect our awakening and our overall condition throughout the day.

 Fitness band with a smart alarm clock.
 Why use it?